DC Courts' Pandemic Operations Information

 Most judges and courtroom staff will continue to work remotely.
 Parties will appear via telephone or videoconference for hearings held in remote courtrooms.

-The August 17, 2020 Domestic Violence Division Court Operations plan can be found here.
+Find the August 17, 2020 Domestic Violence Division Court Operations plan here.

 On August 17, 2020, the Domestic Violence Division issued Scheduling Orders on when hearings that were previously scheduled through August 14 will be held.
 The new Scheduling Orders with future dates for hearings set prior to August 17 are available here.